-Newspapers covering all Oxfordshire towns and their surrounding areas are held mainly on microfilm at Oxfordshire History Centre.
-A list of their titles and dates (pdf format, 276Kb).
+- A list of newspapers covering all Oxfordshire towns and their surrounding areas, held at Oxfordshire History Centre, is available to download: A list of their titles and dates (pdf format, 276Kb).
+Titles are mainly held on microfilm.

-- 19th Century British Newspapers - a fully text searchable of 71 national and regional British and Irish newspapers, 1800 - 1900, including Jackson’s Oxford Journal.
+- 19th Century British Newspapers - a fully text searchable database of 71 national and regional British and Irish newspapers, 1800-1900, including Jackson’s Oxford Journal.

 Local and family history periodicals

-Titles include parish and community magazines from across the whole of Oxfordshire as well as local and national publications relating to the study of local and family history.
-These include:
+Titles include parish and community magazines from across the whole of Oxfordshire and local and national publications concerning local and family history.
+Local history titles include:

 - Berkshire family historian